|

 Polynesian Princess: Clothes for women.
 It was removed during the food court expansion in 2005/2006.

-Trader Jack's Grog Hut: This shop is now called Samoa Snacks.
+Trader Jack's Grog Hut: This shop was later called Samoa Snacks.
+In August of 2014, it closed to become Moana Mercantile.

 Former Waterfalls in the Great Ceremonial House